Biotechnology and genetic engineering

 Biotechnology and Agriculture

-As public pressure has grown for crop production to be more friendly to the environment, biotechnology has been touted as an important tool for the development of a long-term, sustainable, environmentally friendly agricultural system.
+As public pressure has grown for crop production to be more environmentally friendly, biotechnology has been touted as an important tool for developing a long-term, sustainable, environmentally friendly agricultural system.
 Biotechnology is already being used to develop crops with improved resistance to pests.
 For example, a gene from the bacterium Bacillus thuringiensis (B.t.) codes for an insecticidal protein that kills insects but is harmless to other organisms.
 When this gene is transferred from the bacterium to a plant, insect larvae are killed if they eat from the leaves or roots of the plant.
-A number of B.t. plants have been developed, including cotton and potatoes.
+A number of B.t. plants have been developed, including cotton and soybeans.
 Crop varieties engineered for improved pest resistance have the potential to reduce reliance on pesticides; however, insect pests have developed resistance to some of these crops.

 Researchers are exploring the possibilities of genetically engineering animals that can resist disease or produce novel and interesting products such as pharmaceuticals.
 The cloning of Dolly the sheep in Scotland in 1996 opened a whole new avenue in the use of biotechnology for livestock production.
 The use of cloning technology in conjunction with surrogate mothers provides the means to produce a whole herd of genetically superior animals in a short period of time.
 However, reproductive cloning is expensive, its success rate is low, and many cloned animals have been found to be unhealthy and short-lived.